oracle-samples/sample-serverless-saas-erp-dataload/README.md

 - The transform cloud function reads the entire JSON file into memory and generates the CSV file in Oracle Cloud Functions temporary storage.
 Whilst this approach is efficient it does mean there is a limit to the amount of data the cloud function can process.
 Currently the max amount of memory an Oracle Cloud Function can be allocated is 1Gb and disk maximums of 256Mb in */tmp* also apply.
 This means the max size of the zip file that can be created is approx. 256Mb before being transferred to OCI Object Storage Cloud.
 If you need to produce zip files larger than 256Mb then either split the load into smaller chunks or implement a streaming approach in the various Oracle Cloud Functions in this sample.

-  - See https://docs.cloud.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsaccessinglocalfilesystem.htm for more details on Oracle functions service limits
+  - See [Oracle Cloud Functions accessing filesystem documentation](https://docs.cloud.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsaccessinglocalfilesystem.htm) link for more details on filesystem size limits

 ## Security